kubeslice/kubeslice-controller/docs/adr/ha-active-standby-adr.md

 ## Open Issues

 1. **Split-brain (dual-write):** neither the network-partition case nor the crash-recovery case (a recovered Active resuming alongside the promoted Standby) is fenced yet.
-2. **Finalizers and cleanup:** mirrored objects with finalizers get stuck in `Terminating` on the gated Standby, and missed deletes leak — needs finalizer-stripping and prune-on-resync.
-3. **Controller-history CR:** a durable CR recording current/past Active identity and a monotonic failover epoch, as the source of truth for leadership.
+2. **Controller-history CR:** a durable CR recording current/past Active identity and a monotonic failover epoch, as the source of truth for leadership.
-4. **Active failure mid-Slice-creation:** partial/in-flight state and the sync-lag data-loss window mean the promoted hub's reconcilers must be idempotent and the create may need re-issuing.
+3. **Active failure mid-Slice-creation:** partial/in-flight state and the sync-lag data-loss window mean the promoted hub's reconcilers must be idempotent and the create may need re-issuing.
+4. **Worker's failover-time detection of `status.activeController` — direction chosen, two details remain.** The field lives on the hub-side `Cluster` CR; a worker watching only the currently-Active hub can't observe a status change on an API server that just died, since the update lands on the *other* hub's copy instead.
+Direction: the worker runs two permanent, lightweight watches — one against each of its two fixed, pre-provisioned hub endpoints, never against "the Active" or "the Standby" since that role can flip.
+Each hub writes `activeController` about **itself**, locally, only when it currently holds leadership; a Standby's own copy (populated by `StateMirror` from the Active) still shows the Active's identity, not its own, so the rule "trust whichever endpoint is reachable and reports `activeController == that endpoint's own identity`" resolves correctly without the worker ever needing to know which role either hub currently holds — and without any failure-timeout tuning, since it's reacting to a self-declaration, not inferring a death.
+Two things this still depends on:
+   - **Tie-break rule.** If a partition causes both hubs to simultaneously self-declare Active (the split-brain non-goal, Decision 8), the worker needs a deterministic rule so it doesn't oscillate — e.g., prefer the fresher Lease `renewTime`, or a static endpoint priority.
+Not solving split-brain, just keeping the worker's behavior single-valued when it happens.
+   - **Credential prerequisite.** This assumes the worker already holds a valid, durable credential against both hubs (Decision 7). *How* the Standby mints that credential while its own registration reconciler is `IsLeader()`-gated off is the separate, still-open worker dual-credential mechanism question — this issue assumes it's solved, it doesn't solve it.

+   Architecturally, the two `activeController` watches are permanent and never rebuilt — they decide *when* to rebuild the worker's one primary data-plane hub client (`WorkerSliceConfig` watch, status posts), which is what `reconnectToHub()` actually swaps. `worker-operator` #467 needs to land both pieces without conflating them into a single connection.
+Needs to be settled with the worker-operator maintainers before or alongside #467.

+*(Finalizers and stuck-`Terminating` cleanup — previously listed here — is resolved in Decision 6: mirrored copies have `finalizers` stripped on write, with periodic prune-on-resync as a backstop for missed deletes.
+This was a blocking correctness issue, not a post-MVP item, so it's settled in the design rather than left open.)*

 ---